Cadaveric - Kidney Transplantation

 The medical team will want to see whether you’re healthy enough for surgery.
 Cancer, a serious infection, or significant cardiovascular disease would make transplantation unlikely to succeed.
 In addition, the medical team will want to make sure that you can understand and follow the schedule for taking medicines.

 There are two major sources of potential kidney donors:

 - Living related donors: Close relatives of the patient.
-Eg., parents, siblings, children, grandparents are the most potential donors.
-A normal individual has two kidneys and a person can easily live in good health with one kidney, without any complications.
-Kidney donation does not harm the physical strength or the life-style of the donor.
+E.g., parents, siblings, children, and grandparents are the most potential donors.
+A normal individual has two kidneys, and a person can easily live in good health with one kidney without any complications.
+Kidney donation does not harm the physical strength or the donor’s lifestyle.

-- Cadaver donors: A cadaver kidney is available from the individual who has been declared as brain-dead.
-For example, a person who expired due to an accident or stroke, the reason must be non-kidney related.
-In several of the cases the cadaver kidney may not be a feasible candidate for the transplantation, as firstly all the pre-screening criteria should match with the patient.
-In case of an unsuccessful match, the patient would have to wait further.
+- Cadaver donors: A cadaver kidney is available from the individual declared as brain-dead.
+For example, for a person who expired due to an accident or stroke, the reason must be non-kidney related.
+In several cases, the cadaver kidney may not be a feasible candidate for the transplantation, as, firstly, all the pre-screening criteria should match the patient.
+In an unsuccessful match, the patient would have to wait further.